Santal music

 The Santal people love music and dance.
-Like other Indian people groups, their culture has been influenced by mainstream Indian culture and by Western culture, but traditional music and dance still remain.
+Like other ethnic groups of the Indian subcontinent, their culture has been influenced by mainstream Indian culture and by Western culture, but traditional music and dance still remain.
 Santal music differs from Hindustani classical music in significant ways.
 Onkar Prasad has done the most recent work on the music of the Santal but others preceded his work, notably W. G. Archer who collected and analyzed hundreds of Santal songs in the mid-twentieth century.
 The Santal traditionally accompany many of their dances with two drums: the Tamak' and the Tumdak'.
 The flute was considered the most important Santal traditional instrument and still evokes feelings of nostalgia for many Santal.

 Instruments

+Musical instruments used by the Santhal tribes are Sarpa, Buan flute, Sarenga, Banam.
+Tumdak, Tamak and lerda are percussion instruments.
+Mostly instruments are played by men except for the sarpa and the cymbals (jhal).
+However females do sing in a group.

 Traditionally the Santal used a variety of musical instruments, but the following are now the most prominent ones in use.